Summary

 There will be extra fees if you access palliative care in a private hospital, so always check with your health insurance company to find out more about your options and the potential costs.

-Getting a referral for palliative care
+Referrals for palliative care

-You can contact palliative care services directly or you can to be referred by your doctor, nurse or local health provider, your carer or a family member.
+You can contact palliative care services directly or you can be referred by your doctor, nurse or local health provider, your carer or a family member.

 Where to get help